 Turn in (on Webcourses) your code and also turn in the output of your testing for all exercises that require code.
 Please upload code as text files with the name given in the problem or testing file and with the suffix .oz.
 Please use the name of the main function as the name of the file.
-Please either paste into the webcourses answer PCell (preferred) or upload test output and English answers; If you choose to upload test output or English answers as separate files, use plain text files with suffix .txt (or PDF files with suffix .pdf).
-If you have a mix of code and English answers, you can put the English answers in the webcourses answer PCell (preferred) or use a text file with a .oz file suffix, and put comments in the file for the English parts.
+Please paste into the webcourses answer box test output and English answers.
+If you have a mix of code and English, use the answer box and also upload a .oz file.
 (In any case, don't put any spaces in your file names!)

 Your code should compile with Oz, if it doesn't you probably should keep working on it.
 If you don't have time, at least tell us that you didn't get it to compile.